-Each year, parents are asked to complete an emergency release form to provide contact information in the event that the district needs to notify parents of early dismissal, delayed opening, or restricted access to a campus because of severe weather, a security threat, or another emergency cause.
+Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat.

 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
-It is crucial to notify your child's school when a phone number changes.
+It is crucial to notify your child's school when a phone number previously provided to the district has changed.
 State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: notice on the district website, Blackboard message, Facebook, and Twitter.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: notice on the district website, Blackboard message, Facebook, Twitter, or radio and television.

-[See Automated Emergency Communications on page 32.]
+[See Communications-Automated, Emergency on page 35.]